LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-1.md

 ## Setting the contact center off hours

-1\.
-Click the downward arrow next to the user name and click "Shift Scheduler"
+1.Click the downward arrow next to the user name and click "Shift Scheduler"
     {image 17}

-2\.
-The Account Shift Scheduler screen will now be displayed.
+2.The Account Shift Scheduler screen will now be displayed.
 Choose the “Manual” option.
       {image 18}

-3\.
-Define your current shift status:
+3.Define your current shift status:

 a.
 Choose “Off hours” when your connection center is inactive (this is used for the SLA calculation):